Rigelrain/manna-bot/README.md

 ***[For Users](#Manna-in-your-server)***

 ## Setup
+After cloning the repository, use `npm install` to get all the needed 3rd party modules.

 Main file is `bot.js`.  `npm start` will start the bot.

 Configuration files are under `/config`.
 Note that local bot token and Mongo config should only be used in local development phase and are not suitable to be used if your bot is hosted in the cloud!
 You should never save this kind of sensitive data as a file in the cloud, only as process variables.